Theia 323

 â„šī¸

-Theia 323 is a poorly populated, loose object of intermediate C3 quality.
+Theia 323 is a poorly populated, very loose object of intermediate C3 quality.
 Its parallax locates it at a very close distance, above the mid-plane, affected by low extinction.
 It is catalogued as a near-solar metallicity, intermediate-age cluster (see Parameters).
-It was recently reported in the literature.
+It is rarely studied in the literature.

-Note: This is likely a unique object, which shares a moderate percentage of members with at least one previously reported entry.
+Note: This object shares a moderate percentage of members with a later reported entry.
 See table with shared members information.

 Cavallo et al. (2024)